edouardklein/businessclassif/Notebook.md

 It does not look very good, but the information is legible.

 Maybe I could do a specialized function to plot that, so that there is only one hull per strategy, instead of multiple hulls plotted one over the others as it is now.
-I wrote the =subcat_plot()= function to this end.
+I wrote the `subcat_plot()` function to this end.
 It does look good enough.

 The results are surprisingly good.
 The strategy 'all_must_match' seems promising.